MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Operators.md

 The start and end values of the range can be any pair of expressions that evaluate to an integer or a character.
 The endpoints of the range must be convertible to signed 32-bit integers (`[int32]`).
 Larger values cause an error.
-Also, if the range is captured in an array, the count of resulting is limited to maximum size of an array in .NET, which is `[int]::MaxValue - 56`.
+Also, if the range is captured in an array, the size of resulting array is limited to `[int]::MaxValue - 56`.
+This is maximum size of an array in .NET.

 For example, you could use the members of an enumeration for your start and end values.